protoloft/klipper_z_calibration/README.md

 ## Why This

-- With the Voron V1/V2 Z endstop (the one where the tip of the nozzle clicks on a switch), you can exchange nozzles without adapting the offset:
+- With a Z endstop where the tip of nozzle drives on the endstop switch (like the one in the Voron V1 or V2), you can exchange nozzles without adapting the offset:
   ![endstop offset](pictures/endstop-offset.png)
 - Or, by using a mag-probe (or SuperPinda, but this is not probing the surface directly and thus needs an other offset which is not as constant as the one of a switch)